DexterHuang/CyberCodeOnline/rules.md

 - Don't impersonate others
 - No botting or tool assistance

-If you feel someone is violating one of the rules and no mods are around, take a screen shot and report it via DM on the [disocrd](https://discord.gg/JREx8xz).
+If you feel someone is violating one of the rules and no mods are around, take a screenshot and report it via DM on the [discord](https://discord.gg/JREx8xz).